 System Defined Function

-These functions are defined by Sql Server for different purpose.
-We have two types of system defined function in Sql Server
+These functions are defined by SQL Server for a different purpose.
+We have two types of system defined function in SQL Server

-Scalar functions operates on a single value and returns a single value.
-Below is the list of some useful Sql Server Scalar functions.Scalar FunctionDescriptionabs(-10.67)This returns absolute number of the given number means 10.67.rand(10)This will generate random number of 10 characters.round(17.56719,3)This will round off the given number to 3 places of decimal means 17.567upper('dotnet')This will returns upper case of given string means 'DOTNET'lower('DOTNET')This will returns lower case of given string means 'dotnet'ltrim(' dotnet')This will remove the spaces from left hand side of 'dotnet' string.convert(int, 15.56)This will convert the given float value to integer means 15.
+Scalar functions operate on a single value and return a single value.
+Below is the list of some useful SQL Server Scalar functions.Scalar FunctionDescriptionabs(-10.67)This returns an absolute number of the given number means 10.67.rand(10)This will generate a random number of 10 characters.round(17.56719,3)This will round off the given number to 3 places of decimal means 17.567upper('dotnet')This will returns the upper case of given string means 'DOTNET'lower('DOTNET')This will returns the lower case of given string means 'dotnet'ltrim(' dotnet')This will remove the spaces from the left-hand side of 'dotnet' string.convert(int, 15.56)This will convert the given float value to integer means 15.

-Aggregate functions operates on a collection of values and returns a single value.
-Below is the list of some useful Sql Server Aggregate functions.Aggregate FunctionDescriptionmax()This returns maximum value from a collection of values.min()This returns minimum value from a collection of values.avg()This returns average of all values in a collection.count()This returns no of counts from a collection of values.
+Aggregate functions operate on a collection of values and return a single value.
+Below is the list of some useful SQL Server Aggregate functions.Aggregate FunctionDescriptionmax()This returns maximum value from a collection of values.min()This returns the minimum value from a collection of values.avg()This returns an average of all values in a collection.count()This returns no of counts from a collection of values.

 User Defined Function

-These functions are created by user in system database or in user defined database.
-We three types of user defined functions.
+These functions are created by the user in the system database or in a user-defined database.
+We three types of user-defined functions.

-User defined scalar function also returns single value as a result of actions perform by function.
-We return any datatype value from function.
+The user-defined scalar function also returns a single value as a result of actions performed by the function.
+We return any datatype value from a function.

 --Create a table CREATE TABLE Employee ( EmpID int PRIMARY KEY, FirstName varchar(50) NULL, LastName varchar(50) NULL, Salary int NULL, Address varchar(100) NULL, ) --Insert Data Insert into Employee(EmpID,FirstName,LastName,Salary,Address) Values(1,'Mohan','Chauahn',22000,'Delhi'); Insert into Employee(EmpID,FirstName,LastName,Salary,Address) Values(2,'Asif','Khan',15000,'Delhi'); Insert into Employee(EmpID,FirstName,LastName,Salary,Address) Values(3,'Bhuvnesh','Shakya',19000,'Noida'); Insert into Employee(EmpID,FirstName,LastName,Salary,Address) Values(4,'Deepak','Kumar',19000,'Noida'); --See created table Select * from Employee